 Going to Court for your interstate relocation

-This certificate is generally required by the Family Court or Federal Circuit Court before you will be permitted to file an application seeking parenting orders, including orders seeking relocation of children.
+This certificate is generally required by the Family Court or Federal Circuit Court before you will be permitted to file an application seeking parenting orders.
+This includes orders seeking relocation of children.

 If proceedings are commenced, it is still possible to resolve the matter by agreement and ask the Court to make Orders by consent.

 A parent might also consider whether it is an option for them to relocate and for the children to remain in the primary care of the other parent.
 It will be a matter of whether, on balance, this would be in the children’s best interests.
-Factors to weigh-up may include the ages and wishes of the child/ren, if they are settled in school, have established friendship groups and are otherwise progressing well.
+Factors to weigh-up may include:

 What Happens if a Parent Relocates with Children without the Consent of the Other Parent?

-This could not only be potentially very distressing for the children, but it may also result in the relocating parent being at a disadvantage in these proceedings if the Court forms the view that they had acted in a way which demonstrated a lack of regard for the children’s right to have a meaningful relationship with both of their parents.
+This could not only be potentially very distressing for the children, but it may also result in the relocating parent being at a disadvantage in these proceedings.
+This is because the Court may form the view that they had acted in a way which demonstrated a lack of regard for the children’s right to have a meaningful relationship with both of their parents.
 In other words, their chances of then successfully satisfying the Court that a relocation is in the children’s best interests may be substantially diminished.

 Take a Child-Focussed Approach to your interstate move

-During the course of any discussions (whether directly with your former partner, through mediation and during the course of Court proceedings if commenced), it is always advisable to maintain a child-focussed attitude and demonstrate a willingness to foster and promote the relationship between the children and the other parent, consistent with the current arrangements.
+During the course of any discussions (whether directly with your former partner, through mediation and during the course of Court proceedings if commenced), it is always advisable to maintain a child-focussed attitude.
+This includes demonstrating a willingness to foster and promote the relationship between the children and the other parent, consistent with the current arrangements.